Illegal Dumping Prevention

 Ineligible entities

-The following entities have received more than one grant under the past 3 rounds of illegal dumping grants, namely Round 6 or 7 of Waste Less Recycle More, or Round 1 of Waste and Sustainable Materials Strategy.
+The following entities have received more than one grant under the past 3 rounds of illegal dumping grants, namely Round 7 of Waste Less Recycle More, or Round 1 and 2 of Waste and Sustainable Materials Strategy.

 These entities are not eligible to apply for grants under Stream 2: